DEFRA/software-development-standards/guides/docker_guidance.md

  i.e. to start the service

-`docker-compose -p ffc-demo-service up -f docker-compose.yaml`
+`docker-compose -p ffc-demo-service -f docker-compose.yaml up`

 and to run the tests

-`docker-compose -p ffc-demo-service-test up -f docker-compose.yaml -f docker-compose.test.yaml`
+`docker-compose -p ffc-demo-service-test -f docker-compose.yaml -f docker-compose.test.yaml up`

 ### Use environment variables to guarantee unique projects and containers
 When running through CI, a combination of the `-p` switch and environment variables can be used to ensure each build and test has unique project and container names.
+This will prevent conflicts with other build pipelines when using tools such as a single node Jenkins.

 For example using Jenkins, the following compose files can be started via:

-`docker-compose -p ffc-demo-service-$PR_NUMBER-$BUILD_NUMBER up -f docker-compose.yaml`
+`docker-compose -p ffc-demo-service-$PR_NUMBER-$BUILD_NUMBER -f docker-compose.yaml up`

 and tested with

-`docker-compose -p ffc-demo-service-test-$PR_NUMBER-$BUILD_NUMBER up -f docker-compose.yaml -f docker-compose.test.yaml`
+`docker-compose -p ffc-demo-service-test-$PR_NUMBER-$BUILD_NUMBER -f docker-compose.yaml -f docker-compose.test.yaml up`

 using `PR_NUMBER` and `BUILD_NUMBER` environment variables to isolate build tasks.